v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/05_0403-Enrolling devices in Intune.md

 -   MS-Organization-Access

--   MS-Organization-P2P-Access [2018]
+-   MS-Organization-P2P-Access \[2020\]

-    _Note: This will indicate that the device is not enrolled in Azure AD or Intune._
+    _Note: This will indicate that the device is not enrolled in Azure AD or Microsoft Intune._

 4. Close the **Certificates** console.